New Student FAQ

 When you join the School of Education and Human Development, you are joining a strong support system.
 You will have access to all of the UVA resources and it is likely you will access these resources as a student.
 You can find a list of UVA resources here at the bottom of the page under UVA resources.

 If you are in a situation where you are in need of support or accommodations due to mental or physical distress, we recommend you first contact your faculty advisor to notify them and start the process.
-Catherine Brighton, Associate Dean, and Jessica Livingston, Director of Student Affairs, connect students to the appropriate resources and offices at the School of Education and Human Developmentand on Grounds to help you navigate difficult circumstances.
+Please reach out to [email protected] with any concerns you may have.

 Online